ascopes/protobuf-maven-plugin/protobuf-maven-plugin/src/site/markdown/index.md

 prevent the application being built locally.
 If set to optional, then any "not found" response provided by the underlying URL protocol will be ignored.

-This is not recommended outside specific use cases, and care should be taken to ensure the legitimacy and security of any URLs being provided prior to adding them.
+Remember that it is up to you to ensure the legitimacy of the URLs that you are reading.
+Where possible, prefer the use of Maven-based resources instead.

 Providing authentication details or proxy details is not supported at this time.